null

 Can I split a label pack between two children?

 Yes — any of our label packs can be split across multiple names.
 When ordering, type "Split" in the name field and list the names in the Special Request field.
 We'll divide the pack evenly between the names entered.
-It's the most cost-effective way to get labels for multiple children in a single order.
+It's the most cost-effective way to get school labels for multiple children in a single order.

 What labels work best for school uniforms?